 Getting ready for FSMA 204 compliance

-The good news is that companies with a robust food safety tracing system in place should be able to meet FSMA 204 requirements without a major disruption.
-Most businesses will likely need to add traceability analytics to several areas of their process.
-And workers will need updated training to ensure widespread compliance (especially in companies with multiple facilities).
+The good news is that companies with a robust food safety tracing system in place should meet FSMA 204 requirements without major disruption.
+However, most businesses will likely need to add traceability analytics to several areas of their process.
+And workers will need updated training to ensure widespread compliance, especially in companies with multiple facilities.

-The easiest place to start is to consult the food traceability list for all the products and ingredients that fall under FSMA 204.
-After determining the products that fall under this rule, businesses should establish which key data elements (KDE’s) they’ll need to track.
+The easiest place to start is to consult the food traceability list for all the products and ingredients under FSMA 204.
+After determining which products fall under this rule, businesses should establish which key data elements (KDE’s) they’ll need to track.
 The FDA has a detailed page on KDE’s here.

 Then, companies should assess their current recordkeeping systems to ensure that all KDE’s are included in the data collection process.
 Large operations will need digital tracking systems for their traceability lot codes (TLCs), product IDS, and other data points.